divyashrim11/assignment2-moka/README.md

 | 2) Queensland    |   The Great Barrier Reef   |    5 hours       |
 | 3) Seoul         |   Namsan Tower    |    5 hours       |
 | 4) Bangalore     |   Iskcon    |    4 hours       |

+---
+## Quotes that I like

+> Find a reason to smile everyday! :) - *Divya Shree Moka*

+> In a world full of horses, be a unicorn! :P - *Divya Shree Moka*